MandyHole/football-quiz/README.md

 Random number from Array: <a href="https://stackoverflow.com/questions/4550505/getting-a-random-value-from-a-javascript-array" target="new" aria-label="Stack Overflow website - opens in a new window">Stack Overflow</a>

 Increase size of radio buttons: <a href="https://stackoverflow.com/questions/4920281/how-to-change-the-size-of-the-radio-button-using-css" target="new" aria-label="Stack Overflow website - opens in a new window">Stack Overflow</a>

+Check for vendor prefixes: <a href="https://autoprefixer.github.io/" target="new" aria-label="Autoprefixer CSS online  website - opens in a new window">Autoprefixer CSS online</a>